stephan-nylinder/module-organising-data-dm-practices/_episodes/101-introduction-to-data-organization.md

 ## Overview of data

 Generating, processing, and analysing data inevitably result in edits in the data files and file structures.
 While natural, we need to preserve the authenticity of the research information contained in the data throughout the entire data lifecycle.
 At the same time we also try to maintain our intended file structure.
-To develop a strategy for data management in a project we need to combine the project plan for data treatment, with an overview of the data and documents your research will generate.
+To develop a strategy for data management in a project, we need to combine the project plan for data treatment with an overview of the data and documents our research will generate.
 The best time for planning is at the project startup phase, and a list of organisational considerations can consist of, but not be limited to:

 * Initial and/or intended folder structure
 * Which data files to cluster